jason-huang-dev/headstarter/README.md

 # Getting started
-1. First you would need to have docker desktop [downloaded](https://www.docker.com/products/docker-desktop/) and open.
+1. First you would need to have docker desktop [downloaded](https://www.docker.com/products/docker-desktop/) and opened.

-## Docker Desktop
-The eveything is containerized in these docker containers so that you will not need to worry about downloading dependencies.
-You need to trust the third party application, and signing in is optional.

 2. Set your .env file using the .env.sample with your own values

+3. Run ```docker compose up --build -d``` in command line in the root working directory

+4. To access the web app go to docker desktop and click on the 5173:80 port or [localhost](http://localhost:5173)
 # Docker Commands
 - ```docker compose up -d``` will build all the containers necessary for the application
 - ```docker-compose down``` will stop the containers